 Since it is essential for professional anthropologists to be familiar with foreign languages, both in fieldwork and in reading scholarly literature, you should strive to attain a high level of competence with at least one foreign language.
-This is a requirement for all doctoral students and is encouraged for students in the M.A. in Medical Anthropology program.
-For further information, please consult the program-specific language requirements described later in this handbook.
-These requirements should be satisfied as soon as possible (usually by the end of the second year), since by so doing you will be able to use the language as a tool in preparing for your Ph.D.
-Qualifying Examination.
-The language requirement must be satisfied before you take your Ph.D.
-Qualifying exams.
+This is a requirement for all doctoral students and is encouraged for students in the MA in Medical Anthropology program.
+For further information, please consult the program-specific language requirements described later in this handbook, as well as Appendix 3 (Language Examination).
+These requirements should be satisfied as soon as possible (usually by the end of the second year), since by so doing you will be able to use the language as a tool in preparing for your PhD Qualifying Examination.
+The language requirement must be satisfied before you take your PhD Qualifying exams.